“Data is the new oil” is a slogan that we hear almost every day in the modern digital world.

 In short Google Data Studio is an excellent tool that can be used to shrink the analytics process and make quick, beautiful, interactive dashboards with minimal effort.

-Google Data Studio helps you to make sense of your data.
+Google Looker Studio helps you to make sense of your data.

 Google Data Studio is fully cloud-based, meaning authorized users can access your reports from any approved internet browser.

 “Data is the new oil’ and I completely agree with this statement.
 But similar to oil if data it’s unrefined it cannot really be used to power your digital marketing engine.
 It has to be changed into gas, plastic, chemicals, etc to create a valuable entity that drives profitable activity; so must data be broken down, analyzed for it to have value.